Donate to the UM

 Montpellier – Triolet Campus – Building 3, workshop room.

-Officially recognized by the United Nations in 1977, International Women's Rights Day has its origins in the struggles of the early 20th century, when female workers and suffragettes fought for better working conditions and the right to vote, which was not granted in France until 1944.
+Established by the United Nations in 1977, International Women’s Day has its roots in the struggles of the early 20th century: at that time, female workers and suffragists were fighting for better working conditions and for the right to vote, which was not granted in France until 1944.

-For nearly 40 years, this international day of demonstrations has been an opportunity to take stock of the situation of women around the world.
-A day of struggle for women's rights, it remains a hot topic.
+For nearly 40 years, this international day of demonstrations has been an opportunity to take stock of the situation faced by women around the world.
+As a day of struggle for women’s rights, it remains a burning issue.